syncfusion-content/windowsforms-docs/WindowsForms/SfListView/GettingStarted.md

 Syncfusion.SfListView.WinForms
 </td>
 <td>
-Syncfusion.SfListView.WinForms assembly contains classes that handles all UI operations of SfListView and SfListView.
+Contains classes that handles all UI operations of SfListView.
 The SfListView control is present in Syncfusion.WinForms.ListView namespace.
 </td>
 </tr>
 <tr>